Gatekeepers used to be everywhere.

 Okay, next up:

-There are hundreds of crowdfunding sites out there – in fact, there are 191 U.S.-based crowdfunding platforms alone.
+There are hundreds of crowdfunding sites out there – in fact, there are more than 375 crowdfunding platforms in North America.

 So here’s a quick round-up of three incredible reward-based crowdfunding sites to fund your next venture:

 Summary: All-or-nothing crowdfunding.

 Kickstarter is one of the best-known mainstream crowdfunding sites.

 For this reason, crowdfunders are able to capitalize on Kickstarter’s existing audience and brand.

 The site hosted the largest crowdfunding campaign of all time: The Pebble Time Smartwatch (since acquired by Fitbit).
 This campaign launched in 2015 and raised more than $20.3 million from over 78,000 people.